 Working in prepress holds a unique challenge.
 Even if your color workflow is tight, everything can fall apart if the customer’s file isn’t color managed.

 We’ve all seen it.
 You receive a file that the customer claims is ready to print, yet when you open it on your computer, the colors don’t look right at all.
 You can’t send it to print without knowing for sure, because you’re the one who will take the hit for wasted time and materials if it’s wrong.

 So how do you know if the customer’s file is good to go… or needs to be color corrected?

-Knowing how color management works from beginning to end will help you better understand your role in the process and arm you with the knowledge to educate your clients so that future files received reflect the correct color intent.
+Knowing how color management for print and packaging works from beginning to end will help you better understand your role in the process and arm you with the knowledge to educate your clients so that future files received reflect the correct color intent.